prashant887/dbt-demo/README.md

 create doc dir in model

 ### Freshness
-code added to block or tbl
+code added to block or tbl,check for freshness create dir source under models dbt source snapshot-freshness filter is used to look for records matching filter